fleetdm/fleet/handbook/community.md

 1. Decide whether the change is acceptable (see below).
 If this will take time, acknowledge the contribution and let the user know that the team will respond.
-For changes that are not acceptable, thank the contributor for their interest and encourage them to open an issue, or discuss proposed changes in the `#fleet` channel of osquery Slack before working on any more code.
+For changes that are not acceptable, thank the contributor for their interest and encourage them to open an issue or discuss proposed changes in the `#fleet` channel of osquery Slack before working on any more code.
 2. Help the contributor make the content appropriate for merging.
 Ensure that the appropriate manual